kmehrunes/beautiful-jekyll/_posts/2020-06-21-problems-with-jdbc.md

 ---
 layout: post
-title: 'The issues with with JDBC'
+title: 'The issues with JDBC'
 tags: [programming, java]
 ---